The Journey of the Bidder:

 Pro tip: Use a bid floor if you're bids are much lower than the category CPC to speed up discovery.

 What is the Discovery Stage?

-When you are first starting out with Flywheel bid automation or have launched a new campaign, you are in the discovery stage.
-The first 30 days of bid automation is the most important time for data collection.
-For auto campaigns bids are calculated at the ad group level.
-For manual campaigns bids are calculated at the keyword level.
+When starting out with bid automation or when launching new campaigns, you are in the discovery stage.
+The bidder will slowly raise the bid until it has enough clicks to determine the true value of a bid.
+In auto campaigns, bids are calculated at the ad group level and in manual campaigns at the keyword level.

 What is Value Based Bidder?